oneapi-src/oneDNN/doc/primitives/convolution.md

   (\f$KH = KW = 3\f$, \f$SH = SW = 1\f$, and \f$DH = DW = 0\f$).

 - The data type is either int8 or f32.

-In case any of these constraints is not met, the implementation will silently fall back to the direct algorithm.

 The Winograd convolution algorithm implementation additionally chooses tile size based on the problem shape and